isabelc/WooCommerce-Show-Attributes/readme.txt

 3. The attributes under the product name on the Customer's Order Details page on the front end.

 == Changelog ==

+= 1.3 =
+* Fix - Removed an error that caused installation to fail.

 = 1.2.5=
 * Fix - Fixed a fatal error on the admin Edit Order page, above the item details.
 Please update.